 Creative disputes, box office behemoths and behind the scenes scandals, VHS Revival brings you all the retro movie news from November 1992

 Though Robinson’s intention was to appease investors, he would clash with Paramount Pictures almost immediately after the studio refused to hire composer Christopher Young at the director’s behest.
-Young, who had already delivered notable horror scores for A Nightmares on Elm Street Part sequel Freddy’s Revenge and Clive Barker’s Hellraiser, was deemed too low-key for a project that was originally set to star a hotter-than-ever Al Pacino.
+Young, who had already delivered notable horror scores for A Nightmares on Elm Street sequel Freddy’s Revenge and Clive Barker’s Hellraiser, was deemed too low-key for a project that was originally set to star a hotter-than-ever Al Pacino.

 Despite such accolades (Jarre also won four Golden Globes, two BAFTA Awards and a Grammy Award during his long and storied career), a stubborn Robinson felt that the studio’s darling wasn’t right for the project and made life difficult for the composer.
 Young was eventually hired after the studio relented but the damage was done.
-Following the experience, Robinson became disenfranchised with the restrictive nature of the Hollywood machine and relinquished directorial duties to concentrate on writing.
+Following the experience, Robinson became disenfranchised with the restrictive nature of the Hollywood machine and relinquished directorial pursuits to concentrate on writing.

 The story of a burnt-out LA cop who takes a small town job after the dissolution of his marriage, only to be confronted with a possible serial killer, Jennifer 8 would co-star a rookie Uma Thurman as a blind love interest who inevitably gets caught up in the fracas.
-Though featuring strong support from the likes of Lance Henriksen and John Malkovich, the film was criticized for its contrived plot and inability to deliver on a promising set-up.
+Though featuring strong support from the likes of Lance Henriksen and John Malkovich, the film was criticized for its contrived plot and inability to deliver on its promising set-up.

 In his review for The Chicago Sun Times, critic Roger Ebert would lament, ‘”Jennifer 8″ promises a plot of excruciating complexity, but the storyline turns relentlessly dumb.
 By the end the characters might as well be wearing name tags: “Hi!
 I’m the serial killer!”
 This is the kind of movie where everybody makes avoidable errors in order for the plot to wend its torturous way to an unsatisfactory conclusion.’